antelif/Lending-Library-API/README.md

    }
    ```

-This `id` is referred as `customerId` in this document, and it will be needed to create and update
-new transactions.

 ### Transaction:

 In order to create new transactions you need to have previously added at least one book and a book